5 Things to Know About Zika and Pregnancy

 Here are 5 things to know about Zika and pregnancy:

-1. Pregnant women (and women trying to get pregnant) should not travel to areas that are currently affected by Zika outbreaks.
+1. Pregnant women (and women trying to get pregnant) should not travel to areas with Zika outbreaks.
 The CDC monitors countries where people have the virus.

 2. If you travel to countries where the Zika virus is most active, consider postponing becoming pregnant.
 Because the virus can spread through sex, men should use condoms.